 “My memory is better, and I get more done.”
 Katie (Massage therapist, recovering from a traumatic brain injury).

 - Pain – Over 20% of adults have chronic pain, and more as we age.
 Published research on people with chronic pain who used our sound rhythms showed that listening at least twice a week lowered their feelings of pain by an average of 77% after sessions in the first two weeks.
-When people listen for the first time, they often experience a 50% reduction, and the benefits increase with practice and last for days.
+When people listen for the first time, they often experience a 50% reduction in pain and it increases soon after.
+The benefits increase with practice and last for days.
 You can listen daily as needed, and you practice the rhythms mentally, like music.

 - Migraines – Around 15-20% of adults get migraines.
 Migraines are significantly reduced, because users can practice relaxing the intense blood flow in the brain leading to pain.

 - Dementia, Alzheimer’s – Currently, around 15-18% of people over age 65 have either dementia or Alzheimer’s, and 34.6% of people 85 and older have Alzheimer’s.
-Recent research showed our concentration rhythm removed 37% of plaque that blocks memory in important brain areas for memory in mice with Alzheimer’s after listening for one hour a day.
-They listened with light pulses in the same rhythm for one week, and the sounds alone are also proven to help people’s memories.
-The mice brains improved significantly after one week, and people experience differences in weeks and months.
+Recent research showed our concentration rhythm removed 37% of plaque that blocks memory in important brain areas for memory in mice with Alzheimer’s after listening for one hour a day for 7 days with pulsing lights in the same rhythm.
+The sounds alone are also proven to help people’s memories.
+People experience differences in weeks and months.
 Longer treatment will help memory more, because the plaque can return.
-The same process is continually being researched for people, and is being shown to effect people in similar ways (here is a research study at the National Institute of Health for results with people).
-The sound rhythms that they used are a part of our service, along with memory testing, and you can share it with family, friends, and your community.
+The same process is continually being researched for people.
+It is being shown to effect people in similar ways (here is a research study at the National Institute of Health for results with people).
+The sound rhythms that they used are the same rhythms we use.
+We also have free clinical memory testing in our site for members.
 Here is an article at the National Institute of Health discussing the sound treatment research for mice with Alzheimer’s.